A corporal work of mercy.

 • A certain highly placed cleric, a Monsignor, in the chancery, fathered at least two children whilst in his high clerical office of Chancellor of Spiritual Affairs and Vicar General.
 What became of the mother?

-• A priest professor at St. Augustine's Seminary raped and sodomized a young seminarian so badly that he was taken away by ambulance to stitch him up.
-Years before, the Cardinal at the time, Ambrozic, was told to get rid of him, to which he responded.
+• A priest professor at St. Augustine's Seminary raped and sodomized a young seminarian so badly that he was taken away by ambulance to repair the anal rupture.
+Years before, the Cardinal at the time, Aloysius Ambrozic, was told to get rid of him, to which he responded.
 "I have nobody else to teach liturgy."
 That injured seminarian was later ordained in the United States where he remains in a religious order.
-He was ordained by a Toronto Auxiliary Bishop.
+He was ordained by a Toronto Auxiliary Bishop in Washington.
 Odd, no?
 Police were not called.
 Charges were not laid.
+The crime was never reported.
+It was covered up.
+The perpetrator is now dead and judged.

 • That same priest professor in a former post as a religious order prior was a pastor in a Mississauga (west of Toronto) parish and could very well be responsible for at least two other priests he may have "groomed."
-One of these is an openly homosexual man who left the priesthood, played the piano as a lounge singer, married and resided with a woman and now, with a man, and another, whose theology was so-warped at the time, he was, as you will read at the bottom and connect matters with, the James Martin of his day.
+One of these is an openly homosexual man who left the priesthood, played the piano as a lounge singer, married a woman, divorced her and now lives in a same-sex relationship with another man.
+The other, whose theology and priestly formation skills were warped by the 1960's and the radical and false "spirit of Vatican II", was, in 1976, Toronto's own James Martin of his day.
+He rose to rank as Rector of St. Augustine's and later Judicial Vicar.
+You will read about him below.
+Both of these men were formed as youth or young priests under that same Friar in Mississauga.

-• Another priest professor at the seminary was known to fondle young men and was found coming out of the St. Charles Tavern on Toronto's Yonge Street and bragging about it.
+• Another priest professor at the seminary was known to fondle young men and worse and was found coming out of the St. Charles Tavern on Toronto's Yonge Street and bragging about it in secular media.

-Anne Roche Muggeridge refers in the page above to a document called, "A Dialogue of Trust."
-It was written by the then Rector who was fired for it and more, sent away to Washington to study at Catholic University and then returned to the Archdiocese of Toronto and served at a senior level in the chancery structure as the Judicial Vicar.
+In the photo of a book page above, the late Anne Roche Muggeridge refers to a document called, "A Dialogue of Trust."
+It was written by the then Rector referred to above, who was fired for it, sent away to the Catholic University of America in Washington to study and then returned to the Archdiocese of Toronto and served at a senior level in the chancery structure as the Judicial Vicar.
+All true.
 He kept the keys to the vault on matters such as lawsuits, assaults and abuse.
 As referred to earlier, as of a few months ago, he still remained on the priests' council.
+As a point of personal reference, I actually attended his first Mass at St. Domenic's in Mississauga.
+My father was the family barber.

 These crimes and abuses happened in the age before the internet and search engines.
 The money of the Archdiocese silenced who it had to and forced non-disclosure agreements upon them.
 Stories abound about car accidents and bicycle accident deaths, one in particular of a prominent priest, but none can be proven.
-Everyone knows something but nobody can link anything.
-As for the letter referred to by Anne Roche Muggeridge, nobody had a copy.
-"A Dialogue of Trust" was never written, it didn't exist, nobody had it, and it was not published.
+All of the information above has been given to me by priests of the Archdiocese of Toronto.
+They know.
+Some know more than others.
+All has been covered up and all the names are known.
+As for the letter referred to by Anne Roche Muggeridge, nobody had a copy of "A Dialogue of Trust."
+It disappeared into history, it was never written, it didn't exist, nobody had it, and it was not published and could not be found.
 Until now.

 The Body Politic was a "gay" newspaper published monthly and founded in 1971 until it ceased publication in 1987.
-It was located on Yonge Street not far from that same St. Charles Tavern.
-After intensive searching and through nothing that could be described as anything less than serendipity, "A Dialogue of Trust" was found.
+It was located on Yonge Street not far from that same St. Charles Tavern where the academic priest abuser hung out.
+After intensive searching, "A Dialogue of Trust" was found.
 It had been published in The Body Politic as part of a larger article on the attempt by Gerald Emmett Cardinal Carter to "hide his gay purge" of St. Augustine's Seminary.
 It makes one ask, if not for the intrepid reporters at The Globe and Mail back then, certainly not on the side of the Church or Seminary, what would have happened?
 Would we have ever known?
 If all of those events above occurred under the administration of Cardinals Carter and Ambrozic how much worse would it have been without the reporting.
 It seems that after Cardinal Carter's "purge," only two seminarians left.
 What of the others?
 How many went on after 1983 to be ordained and were men who had or may have continued to act out their same-sex desires and attractions ordained and what has it meant for the Church in Toronto?
+How many of their mentors are still around to influence the Church in Toronto.
+Again, I repeat, part of the purpose of this post is as a public service to Archbishop Leo.

 What follows was transcribed from a microfiche copy by the writer.
 Bear in mind, that it was written for an audience sympathetic to the cause.